FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

-  applies only when you press Enter in the box or click **Fold**, not on every keystroke; the paths baked into the current view stay listed under the run chips with a **reset fold list** button to clear them), the **functions** top-N count, the flag **threshold**, and an overflow menu for column order (load order / by CEst) and **Download JSON** (the full comparison dataset, all functions, every run, independent of the current view).
+  applies only when you press Enter in the box or click **Fold**, not on every keystroke; the paths baked into the current view stay listed under the run chips with a **reset fold list** button to clear them), the **functions** top-N count, and an overflow menu for column order (load order / by CEst) and **Download JSON** (the full comparison dataset, all functions, every run, independent of the current view).